mayankshah1607/node-boiler/README.md

 ```

 ## Tests
-To run the test suite, run the following command :
+To run the test suite, execute the following command :
 ```
 $ npm install
 $ npm run test